ambitioninc/django-user-guide/README.md

 ## <a name="putting-it-all-together">Putting It All Together</a>

-Assuming you have created some guides and guide info objects, this is how you would show your users their relevant guides.
+Assuming you have created some `Guide` and `GuideInfo` objects, this is how you would show your users their relevant guides.

 views.py